-A communal access corridor is provided serving the subjects and adjoining property.
-Garages and permanent outbuildings Visually inspected.
+Garages and permanent outbuildings Visually inspected. outbuildings None.
 Outside areas and boundaries Visually inspected.
-No areas of garden ground are provided.
-There is a small area of access ground to the rear of the subjects laid to gravel.
+None.
 Ceilings Visually inspected from floor level.
 Of plaster and plasterboard design.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Of plaster and plasterboard design.
 Floors including sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub-floor area may be taken if the Surveyor deems it safe and reasonable to do so and subject to a minimum clearance of 1m between the floor joists and the solum as determined from the access hatch.
-Flooring appears to be of suspended timber construction.
+Physical access to the sub-floor area may be taken if the Surveyor deems it safe and reactions the deare and which the a minimum dearease of the between the floor. reasonable to do so and subject to a minimum clearance of 1m between the floor joists and the solum as determined from the access hatch.
+Flooring to the flat appears to be of suspended timber construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery finishes are consistent for the property's age and type.
+Internal joinery finishes are consistent with the property's age and type.
 The kitchen is provided with fitted units and work surfaces.
 Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-Internal decorations None.
+No testing of the flues or fittings was carried out. mepiaces None.
 Internal decorations Visually inspected.
-Internal decoration generally has paint finishes with some areas of wallpaper.
-Joinery work has a varnish/stain finish.
+Internal decoration comprises paint, varnish and stain finishes consistent with the property's age and style.
 Cellars Visually inspected where there was safe and purpose-built access.
 None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off the Surveyor will report this in the Report and will not turn them on.
 Mains supply.
-The electric switchgear is located within an inner hallway cupboard.
+The electric switchgear is located adjacent to the entrance door to the flat.
 Gas Accessible parts of the system were visually inspected without removing fittings.
-No Gas tests whatsoever were carried out to the system or appliances.
+No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off the Surveyor will report this in the report and will not turn them on.
-Water plurching on t None.
+None.
 Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 The plumbing installation appears to be of PVC and copper pipework.
+The shower room fittings comprise wash-hand basin, WC and shower enclosure.

-Bathroom fittings are a standard pattern with an electric shower over the bath.
-Heating and hot water Accessible parts of the system were visually inspected apart from community which were not inspected.
-No tests whatsoever were carried out to the appliances.
-Heating is by way of electric storage and panel heaters.
-Hot water is provided from a pressurised hot water cylinder within the hallway cupboard supplied by a dual electric immersion.
+which were not inspected.
+No tests whatsoever were carried out to the system or appliances.
+Heating is by way of electric storage heaters to the main living/dining/kitchen area.
+Hot water is provided by a small unit under the kitchen sink.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Connected we assume to the public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Mains operated smoke and heat detection was noted.
+No mains smoke detection was noted.